Elsamelsayedd/Freshcart/README.md

 - **Purchase Flow:**
   - Users can make purchases from the cart after selecting desired products and quantities.

+- **Responsive Design:**
+  - Users can Optimized for mobile, tablet, and desktop devices.

 ## Technologies Used